-P 'ARENTAL RELEASE FORM
+PARENTAL RELEASE FORM

 Participant's Name:

 Date of Birth:

 Dates of Travel: From To -

-Location:
+Location: -

-Adult Leader's Name:
+Adult Leader's Name: -

 Leader's Position: Unit Number:

-We certify that we are the parent(s) or leading to a strend and participant has my permission to attend and participant has my permission to expedition location as warranted by the Crew contracts this service. articipate in the Boy Scouts of America, on of the above named adult leader.
-I fu travel in shuttle vehicles or small comm Northern Tier Nation Ther certify that the Dercial aircraft to an nal High e above d/or from the
+my child has permission to attend a Adventure program under the supernamed participant has my permissic expedition location as warranted by Crew contracts this service.) or legal guardian(s) of the above named participal and participate in the Boy Scouts of America, North participate in the Boy Scouts of America, North participate in the above named adult leader.
+I further on to travel in shuttle vehicles or small commercially the expedition itinerary.
+I understand that our locate the contraction of hern Tier Nation certify that the al aircraft to ar ocal Scout Troc onal High ne above nd/or from the op or venturing

-In the event of emergency or accident, N Medical Record" form if deemed necessa decisions regarding emergency medical of ary by Northern Tier management.
-We a
+Medical Record" form if deemed ne ecessary by Northern Tier management.
+We authorical care for my child while in their custody.

 Signed: Date:

 Name Printed: Phone Number:

 Address: City: State:

 Relationship to Child:

-I am accompanying my child on this trip: □ Yes □ No
+I am accompanying my child on this strip: 🗆 Yes 🗆 No

 Signed: Date:

-Name Printed: Phone Number: -
+Name Printed: Phone Number:

 Address: City: State:

 Relationship to Child:

-I am accompanying my child on this trip: □ Yes □ No
+I am accompanying my child on this strip: □Yes □No